qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_items_options.rst

 Click and drag this handle to rotate the item interactively on the layout canvas.
 For more precise control, you can use the :guilabel:`Rotation` field in the :guilabel:`Item Properties` panel.

+Holding the :kbd:`Ctrl` key while rotating constrains the rotation angle to predefined steps (e.g., 15°), allowing for precise alignment.

 .. _group_items:

 Grouping items